levsero/chess/README.md

 The [Piece](pieces/piece.rb) class uses polymorphic methods and inheritance with Slideable and Stepable inherritting from Piece and the individual types of pieces inheritting from them in turn.

 ### Computer AI
-Contains two seperate computer players, one with a more basic AI which is used for testing against with the second more powerful AI.
+Contains two seperate computer players, one with a more basic AI which is used for testing against the second more powerful AI.

 The AI allocates a score to each possible move accounting for piece mobility and pieces captured, minus the score of opponents best response.
 Chooses the move with the highest score.